cs3157/recitations/A-Unix/unix-editors-compiling.md

     pwd

 This is what's known as your home directory.
 You can do pretty much whatever you want to the files in this directory.
 You own the place.
 Let's view all the files in the current directory:

     ls

-Let's make a new directory here for your work in this class.
+Let's make some new directories here for your work in this class.
 Use the `mkdir` command to make a new directory:

     mkdir cs3157
     mkdir cs3157/learning